cedar-policy/cedar-docs/docs/authorization.md

 As with a typical programming language, evaluating an expression simplifies, or "executes", the expression until no further simplification is possible.
 The final result is either a Cedar *value* -- like `true`, `1`, `User::"Alice"`, or `"blue"` -- or it is an `error`.
 Evaluating an expression with no variables is straightforward.
 The expression `2+2` evaluates to `4`.
 Expression `Action::"viewPhoto" == Action::"viewPhoto"` evaluates to `true`.
 Expression `if false then "blue" else "green"` evaluates to `"green"`.
 See [here](syntax-operators.md#syntax-operators) for complete descriptions of the various operators you can use in Cedar expressions.

 What about expressions that have variables `principal`, `action`, `resource`, and `context` in them?
-To evaluate such expressions Cedar first *binds* any variables that appear in the expressions to values of the appropriate type.
-Then Cedar evaluates the expressions with those values in place of the variables.
+To evaluate such expressions the Cedar authorizer first *binds* any variables that appear in the expressions to values of the appropriate type.
+Then theh authorizer evaluates the expressions with those values in place of the variables.

 For example, consider the expression `action == Action::"viewPhoto"`.
-If we bind the `action` variable to the entity `Action::"viewPhoto"`, then the result is `true`.
+If the authorizer binds the `action` variable to the entity `Action::"viewPhoto"`, then the result is `true`.
 That's because replacing `action` with `Action::"viewPhoto"` gives expression `Action::"viewPhoto" == Action::"viewPhoto"` which is obviously `true`.

 As another example, consider the expression `resource.tags.contains("Private")`.
-If we bind variable `resource` to the entity `Photo::"vacation94.jpg"` we get `Photo::"vacation94.jpg".tags.contains("Private")`.
-Evaluating further, we need to look up `Photo::"vacation94.jpg"` in our entities data, and then extract its `tags` attribute.
+If the authorizer binds the `resource` variable to the entity `Photo::"vacation94.jpg"` we get `Photo::"vacation94.jpg".tags.contains("Private")`.
+Evaluating further, the authorizer must look up `Photo::"vacation94.jpg"` in the provided entities data, and then extract its `tags` attribute.
 If that attribute contains a set with the string `"Private"` in it, the result is `true`; if it's a set without `"Private"` the result is `false`.
 Otherwise `tags` is either not a valid attribute or contains a non-set, and Cedar generates an `error`.

 ### Policy satisfaction<a name="policy-satisfaction"></a>